depixusgenome/trackanalysis/doc/cycles.rst

 * d: any but c
 * u: t
 * n or x or .: any
+* !: allows setting the blocking position to the next base, as explained bellow.

 Blocking Position in the Oligo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^